-\paragraph{Stochastic Logit Mixup} Given the recomposed logit $h_y^{(rc)}\in \mathbf{H}^{(rc)}$ and the directly learned compositional logit $h_y$, we propose a stochastic logit mixup (\textbf{SLM}) method for decision fusion by sampling a coefficient $\lambda$ from a Beta prior distribution:
+Given the recomposed logit $h_y^{(rc)}\in \mathbf{H}^{(rc)}$ and the directly learned compositional logit $h_y$ by~\cref{eq:loss}, we propose to stochastic fusion method in training by sampling a coefficient $\lambda$ from a Beta prior distribution:

 where $(a,b)$ are hyperparameters indicating the prior preference for each decision.
 In training, we replace the $h_y$ and $h_k$ of Eq.~(\ref{eq:loss}) with the mixed logit $\tilde{h}_y$ and $\tilde{h}_k$, respectively.
-In testing, no stochasticity is needed so we use the expectation of the Beta distribution which is $a/(a+b)$ to get the fused logit $\tilde{h}_y$.
+In testing, no stochasticity is needed so we use the Beta expectation of $\lambda$ which is $a/(a+b)$ to get the fused logit $\tilde{h}_y$.

-The insights behind the SLM are that the Beta distribution indicates a prior to $h_y$ or $h_y^{(rc)}$.
-It provides the flexibility of which compositional decision to trust in, and the stochasticity of the coefficient $\lambda$ inherently introduces a regularization effect in training ~\citep{mixup_jmlr22}.
-Moreover, compared to softmax probability mixup~\citep{troika_arxiv23}, our logit mixup avoids the limitation of softmax normalization over a huge number of compositional classes, that rich information of class relationship is lost after softmax normalization according to \citep{bang2022logit}.
-Such class relationships are even more important in the CZSL problem as indicated in \citep{naeem2021learning}.
+The insights behind the stochasticity are that the Beta distribution indicates a prior preference to $h_y$ or $h_y^{(rc)}$.
+It provides the flexibility of which compositional decision to trust in, and the stochasticity of the coefficient $\lambda$ inherently introduces a regularization effect in training ~\cite{mixup_jmlr22}.
+Moreover, compared to softmax probability mixup~\cite{troika_arxiv23}, our logit mixup avoids the limitation of softmax normalization over a huge number of compositional classes, that rich information of class relationship is lost after softmax normalization according to \cite{bang2022logit}.
+Such class relationships are even more important in the CZSL problem as indicated in \cite{naeem2021learning}.